-On today’s episode, Sophia Kunthara of SF Chronicle joins our host, Beck Bamberger, on Coffee with a Journalist.
-Sophia and Beck go into detail about her fellowship, her time working with the Downtown Devil, and the worst pitches she has received thus far.
+On this episode of Coffee with a Journalist, host, Beck Bamberger sits down to talk with Sophia Kunthara, a former reporter at SF Chronicle*.
+During their conversation, Sophia and Beck go into detail about her fellowship, her time working with the Downtown Devil, and the worst pitches she has received thus far.

 How She Writes Stories

 Beck Bamberger: Okay, let’s talk about the current role in what you’re doing.
 You mentioned at of the show you are coving startups and what’s going on in the city and such.
 Was that handed to you, did you get to influence any of that?
 How does it go with selecting the stories you do?

 Sophia Kunthara: It’s a bit of both.
 When I came into this role, I knew it would be generally assigned on business and startups.
 Obviously I moved here from Connecticut, so starting off I didn’t know a ton about the city and about what exactly to look for.
 I have great editors at the Chronicle that give me a lot of guidance for sure.
 They’re very receptive to you in both you pitching stuff and giving me assignments as well.

 BB: And local government you also get to cover?

 SK: Not here really, I’ve written some things that are about policy I guess, but that was in Connecticut I was doing that.

 BB: Got it.
 What keeps you excited with the role in San Francisco at the Chronicle, right now?
 Do you like the startup stuff?

 SK: I do, I feel like everything is just so fast moving here.